 Site address: Land off Hall Lane, Postwick

 Current planning status e.g., with permission, allocated, suggested through the Call for Sites etc. Suggested through December 2024 call for sites.
 BA consulted on this as part of potential allocation for Neighbourhood Plan.
 Also considered as part of emerging Neighbourhood Plan.

 Site Size (hectares) 0.72 hectares

 Greenfield / Brownf ield Greenfield - arable

-Ownership (if known (private/public etc.) n) Private
+Ownership (if know (private/public etc.) n) Private

 Absolute Constraint s Check

 Is the site in a

 SPA, SAC, SSSI or Ra msar No (SSSI Impact Zone)

 National Nature Res erve No

 Ancient Woodland No

 Flood risk zone 3b No - Flood zone 1 according to SFRA

 Scheduled Ancient Monument No

 Statutory Allotment S No

-Locally Designated 0 Green Space No
+Locally Designated (Green Space No

 At risk from Coastal Erosion No

-If yes to any of the a If yes to any of the above, site will be excluded from further assessment.
+If yes to any of the a bove, site will be exc luded from further assessment.

-Development Poten tial
+Development Poten Development Potential

-number of dwellings, hectares of employment land or town centre use floor space):
+(number of dwellings, he (number of dwellings, hectares of employment land or town centre use floor space):

 5 dwellings.

-Density calculator 6.9 6.9 dwellings per hectare
+Density calculator 6.
+6.9 dwellings per hectare

 Suitability Assessment

 Constraint Score red/amber/green Comments

-Access to site with heavy plant and farm with potential for conflict n machinery coupled with the diverse commercial activities There is still existing plan wedding venue which, if i significant concerns regar congestion.
-Highway Objection to the highway network is not of development. proposed allocation.
-The f a standard to support further Accessibility to local services and facilities 1.3km to the Postwick Par services in the village. rk and Ride.
-No other key Utilities Capacity headroom at the WRC un delivered and we would r ecommend a pre-occupancy grant of permission to ensure Utilities Infrastructure site with the road.
-There are AW assets with rising main is located with the site.
-A water main and boundary and sewer to th are easements for many of the design and layout sho are within public open spa or in private gardens, so t can be carried out when r zone.
-Outer zone from gas Contamination and ground stability Flood Risk elements of surface water rn boundary.
-Drainage ditch Coastal Change Market Attractiveness es and facilities nearby, has as a place to visit and live as it
+Access to site Poor visibility at Hall Lane with potential for conflict with heavy plant and farm machinery coupled with the increase in other types of diverse commercial activities at Hall Farm.
+There is still existing planning permission for a nearby wedding venue which, if it recommences, raises significant concerns regarding road safety and congestion.
+Highway Objection to the proposed allocation.
+The highway network is not of a standard to support further development.
+Accessibility to local services and facilities 1.3km to the Postwick Park and Ride.
+No other key services in the village.
+Utilities Capacity Factoring in existing commitments, there is no available headroom at the WRC until the growth scheme is delivered and we would recommend a pre-occupancy clause is attached to any grant of permission to ensure development is not occupied until this time.
+Utilities Infrastructure There are cables overhead along the boundary of the site with the road.
+There are AW assets within and adjoining the site.
+A rising main is located within the eastern boundary of the site.
+A water main and sewer adjoining the eastern boundary and sewer to the northern boundary.
+There are easements for many of our underground assets, and the design and layout should ensure that these assets are within public open space or roads and not built over or in private gardens, so that maintenance and repairs can be carried out when necessary.
+HSE pipeline consultation zone.
+Outer zone from gas pipe to/from Bacton terminal.
+Contamination and ground stability Flood Risk In flood zone 1, but some elements of surface water flood risk along the eastern boundary.
+Drainage ditch nearby.
+Coastal Change Market Attractiveness Other than limited services and facilities nearby, has potential to be attractive as a place to visit and live as it is an area in the Broads